 Although the questions change from year to year there is an underlying logic to it all.
 For example, the first question (number 1) is always a descriptive essay asking you to describe a scene, event, person/character.
 Number two is made up of part a) part b) with the candidate required to choose one part and produce a narrative essay that brings out the sense in a given statement expressed in the chosen part and there is always a one word expository essay question for example music.

 1) Descriptive essay (Almost always begins with the words describe.)

 2) Write a story based on either one of the following:

-You are free to write you own story here.
+You are free to write your own story here.
 It could/should even contain a lot of descriptions making it a narrative-descriptive composition but it still has to be a story that fully brings out the meanings of expressions made in the part of the question you chose.
 Do not answer both questions only answer a single part and make sure you number the answer you give correctly.
-The answer you give must clearly make sure the expression is an intergral part of the story and not some afterthought.
-For example if the question was given as below:
+The answer you give must clearly make sure the expression is an integral part of the story and not some afterthought.
+For example, if the question was given as below:

 Either a) If only I had been an adult